 Mary’s passing while in office called for a special election and on Election Day 2016, voters were asked to vote for me twice: one in the special election to fill the remaining term and once in the regular election for the term that was to begin the following January.
 The result of that election was very favorable.
 Almost 60% of the voters chose me for both the special, as well as the regular election, and I was originally sworn into office on November 18, 2016.

-On January 4, 2017, I was sworn into office for my first regular term as a State Representative, and assigned to the Commerce, Public Safety, and Energy & Technology Committees.
+On January 4, 2017, I was sworn into office for my first regular term as a State Representative, and assigned to the Commerce Committee, the Public Safety & Security Committee, and the Energy & Technology Committee.

-On January 9, 2019, I was sworn into office for my second term, and assigned to the Judiciary, Labor, and Public Safety Committees.
+On January 9, 2019, I was sworn into office for my second term, and assigned to the Judiciary Committee, the Labor & Public Employees Committee, and the Public Safety & Security Committee.

 As a State Legislator, I have attempted to bring the same fundamental philosophy that I use locally, to the state.
 I try to be quite diligent about reading and reviewing whatever bills are before us.
 There have been quite a few occasions where I have had to (unfortunately) point out problems with proposed statutory language just on the verge of its passage.
 I have opposed tax increases, as well as fee increases.
 I have attempted to limit state spending to actual state issues so as to alleviate the burden on our residents who sent millions of tax dollars to Hartford in the hopes that some of it may trickle back down to their municipalities.